 3. Mayflower Pembroke Welsh Corgi Club

-They are based in the Northeast area, but they have also expanded to neighboring states as their volunteer members moved.
-To adopt a Corgi from Mayflower, prospective adopters must download, read, and fill out the form found on their site.
+This AKC-sanctioned group is based in the northeastern area of the United States, but they have also expanded to neighboring states as their volunteer member base has expanded.
+To adopt a corgi from Mayflower, prospective adopters must download, read, and fill out the form found on their site.
 They do not post all available dogs on the site, so an adopter should pass the initial screening before being presented with a suitable dog.

 Mayflower Pembroke Welsh Corgi Club Details